 - Prep your house to sell fast.
 Make your house is neutral and inviting to a home buyer.
 Low-cost cosmetic upgrades may include a fresh coat of paint, deep-cleaning of carpets and floors, light fixture updates, power-washing decks, driveways, and entrances.
 Don’t forget to spruce up the landscaping as well.

 - Choose how you’re going to sell your house.
-Will it be as a (FSBO), a real estate agent, or an iBuyer?
-If you need a fast sale, you should consider an iBuyer.
+Will it be as an (FSBO), a real estate agent, or an iBuyer?
+If you need a fast sale, you should consider iBuying.

 - Prepare your paperwork for a house sale and closing.
 These will include things such as title and ownership of your house, mortgage and finance documents, tax records, appraisal, renovation invoices, and so forth.